Cedric-Hj/DevOps-CICD-WebApp/Doc/1- Vagrant Setup.md

    - **Windows/Mac**: Download and install from the [Git website](https://git-scm.com/downloads).
    - **Linux**: Use your package manager, e.g., `sudo apt install git` for Debian-based systems.

-## Step 2: Set Up Your Project Directory
+## Step 2: Set Up the Project Directory

 1. **Create a New Directory**:
    - Open a terminal or command prompt.